-The cobblestones, the absence of trees and shadows, and the number of people that usually stroll around the area contribute to generating that feeling of suffocation even in months when we do not plan to spend heat in Rome.
+The cobblestones, the absence of trees and shadows, and the amount of people that usually stroll around the area contribute to that sweltering feeling even in months when we do not plan to spend hot weather in Rome.

-For this reason, it is best to be well prepared: in addition to comfortable and appropriate footwear, carry cool water in your backpack, cover your head with a cap or hat, and don't forget to put on sunscreen.
+Therefore, it is best to be well prepared: in addition to comfortable and appropriate footwear, carry cool water in your backpack, cover your head with a cap or hat and do not hesitate to put on sunscreen.

-At the end of the day, it is quite common to see more than one tourist completely burned in the area.
-If you don't want to carry too much weight, around the Colosseum you will also find street vendors selling cool drinks and ice cream.
+At the end of the day it is quite common to see more than one tourist completely burned in the area.
+If you don't want to carry too much weight, around the Colosseum you will also find street st alls selling cool drinks and ice cream.

 5. Avoid holidays and weekends

-This is not always possible, but if you visit Rome for several days, try to avoid Saturdays and Sundays, which is when most crowds build up in the area.
+This is not always possible, but if you visit Rome for several days, try to avoid Saturdays and Sundays, when the area is most crowded.

-The same goes for holidays: there is a lot more national tourism, large groups of travelers, cruise ship passengers stopping for the obligatory visit to the Colosseum... if you are looking for a slightly quieter and more relaxed atmosphere, the best thing to do is to go on weekdays.
+The same goes for public holidays: there is a lot more national tourism, large groups of travelers, cruise ship passengers stopping for a visit to the Colosseum... if you are looking for a more relaxed atmosphere, it is best to go on weekdays.

-6. Take the opportunity to walk around the area on Sundays, when the Via del Fori Imperiali is pedestrianized
+6. Take the opportunity to walk around the Colosseum on Sundays, when Via del Fori Imperiali is pedestrianized

-You should know that on Sundays, much of the area around the Colosseum and the Roman Forum (specifically from Piazza Venezia) are pedestrianized and thousands of visitors and Romans rush through the area on foot.
+You should know that on Sundays, much of the area around the Colosseum and the Roman Forum (specifically from Piazza Venezia) is pedestrianized and thousands of visitors and Romans take to the area on foot.

-This gives it a wonderful charm and I 100% recommend you to walk the area, but due to the large amount of people that accumulate around there, Sundays are not the best day to access the Colosseum.
+This gives it a wonderful charm and I 100% recommend you to make the walk, but due to the large number of people that accumulate there, Sundays are not the best day to access the Colosseum.

-You will see a big number of families, as it is also a great occasion to take pictures and take the day easy walking around this part of Rome without traffic (during the week cars pass by at high speed, so the views are not as enjoyable).
+You will see full families, it is also a great occasion to take pictures and take the day easy walking through this part of Rome without traffic (during the week cars pass through here at high speed, so the views are not as enjoyable).

-7. The best views, from the stairs to Monti or from Campidoglio Hill
+7. The best views, from the stairs to Monti or from the Campidoglio Hill

-The Colosseum inside is impressive: it is probably one of the pictures that will steal your heart and one of the best memories you will take from your trip to Rome.
+The Colosseum inside is breathtaking: it is probably one of the most heart-stopping sights and one of the best memories you will take away from your trip to Rome.

-But, indeed, its surroundings, the Roman Forum, the Triumphal Arch, and the remains of Ancient Rome that are preserved in the area make it even more special.
-For a view of the entire archaeological area, I recommend going up Campidoglio Hill (where the Capitoline Museums are located) and start descending through one of the enclosed walkways that go into a part of the Forum.
-The views are spectacular and so are the pictures you can take.
+But it is true that its surroundings, the Roman Forum, the Triumphal Arch and the remains of Ancient Rome that are preserved in the area make it even more special.
+For views of the entire archaeological area, I recommend going up the Campidoglio Hill (where the Capitoline Museums are located) and start descending along one of the marked walks that go into a part of the Forum.
+The views are spectacular and so are the photos.

-If what you want is to capture the Colosseum in full splendor and not have to fight with your camera or your cell phone because its enormous dimensions do not allow it to fit completely in your lens, the stairs that go up to the Monti district will give you the perfect panoramic view from the most beautiful side of the Colosseum.
-There are areas with railings, ramps, and stairs (not too high) that will allow you to customize the angle.
+If you want to capture the Colosseum in full splendor and not have to fight with your camera or your cell phone because its enormous dimensions do not allow it to fit completely in your lens, the stairs leading up to the Monti district will give you the perfect panoramic view from the most beautiful side of the Colosseum.
+There are areas with railings, ramps and stairs (not too high) that will allow you to have a perfect angle.
 You will find them just above the metro stop.

-8. Don't fall into the restaurant traps for tourists
+8. Don't fall into the gastronomic traps for tourists

-Eating near the Colosseum can be a delight... or a nightmare.
-Depending on how lucky you are or how far-sighted you've been to look for a good place in advance.
-As we do not always have time to search, compare and see menus in different restaurants and make a reservation, I leave you a list of what are, for me the best places to eat near the Colosseum.
+Eating near the Colosseum can be a delight.... or a nightmare.
+Depending on how lucky you are or how much foresight you have had to look for a good place in advance.
+As we do not always have time to book, search, compare and see menus in different restaurants, I leave you a list of what are, for me the best places to eat near the Colosseum.

-Whether you go in the morning, afternoon, or evening, you will find the perfect place to enjoy a good pizza, traditional Italian pasta, ice cream, or even a cocktail with the best views.
+Whether you go in the morning, afternoon or evening, you will find the perfect place to enjoy a good pizza, a traditional Italian pasta, an ice cream or even a cocktail with the best views.
 Take note and enjoy!

 9. Beware of pickpockets in the vicinity

-Rome, in general, is a very safe city and you are not going to have any problems visiting it.
-However, the general recommendation for this area is that, as there are a large number of tourists who are more focused on the monuments than on their belongings, some pickpockets will be out and about around the Colosseum.
+Rome in general is a very safe city and you will not have any problems visiting it.
+However, the general recommendation for this area is that, as it has a large number of tourists who are more focused on the monuments than on their belongings, some pickpockets go out to make a killing around the Colosseum.

 Put your wallet and documentation in a safe place (avoid backpacks full of valuables) and you won't have to worry about anything but enjoying your visit.
-If you are going to walk to the Colosseum take the same precautions, the beauty of the place will probably leave you spellbound and it is normal to let your guard down.
+If you are walking to the Colosseum take the same precautions, the beauty of the place will probably leave you spellbound and it is normal to let your guard down.

-By the way, if you need more information on how to get to the Colosseum, in my article you will find the best tips to use public transport, which are the best routes to walk or even bike.
+By the way, if you need more information to organize how to get to the Colosseum in my article I leave you the best tips for using public transport, which are the best routes for walking or even cycling.

-10. Try to always go first thing in the morning
+10. Always try to go first thing in the morning

-Especially if you don't have your tickets bought from home, it is best to head to this area first thing in the morning.
-In addition to avoiding large crowds of tourist groups, the ticket offices usually have fewer queues.
+Especially if you don't have your tickets bought from home, it is best to head to this area early in the morning.
+In addition to avoiding large crowds of tourist groups, the ticket offices usually have less queues.

 It is also a good way to avoid the central hours of the day, when the sun is not yet too high and strong and the visit is more bearable.
 Try to visit the Colosseum first (it is usually the first thing to fill up) and then visit the Roman Forum.

-Once you finish spending the morning there, you will have the rest of the day to sit and have lunch al fresco and rest up a bit to continue walking around Rome in the afternoon.
+Once you have finished spending the morning there, you will have the rest of the day clear to sit down for lunch on a terrace and recharge your batteries to continue walking around Rome in the afternoon.

-By the way, if you are one of those who makes improvised visits to the landmarks of a city without getting your tickets in advance, the ticket office of the Roman Forum usually has fewer queues than the amphitheater (and the rates, prices, and tickets are the same in both places).
+By the way, if you are one of those who go to the Colosseum on the spur of the moment and without tickets, the ticket office of the Roman Forum usually has less queue than the amphitheater (and the rates, prices and tickets are the same in both places).